pulumi/docs/pulumi-hugo/themes/default/content/product/_index.md

     migrate:
         title: Migrating from other tools
         description: |
-            Transition to Pulumi with converter tools for Terraform, AWS CloudFormation, Azure Resource Manager, and Kubernetes.
+            Transition from existing infrastructure tools or continue using both.
+Pulumi has converter tools for Terraform, AWS CloudFormation, Azure Resource Manager, and Kubernetes.
-        cta_text: Explore Conversion Tools
+        cta_text: Explore Converter Tools
 ---